 In an uncontested divorce, there will not be a trial, since the parties have agreed upon the terms of their divorce.
 Therefore, discovery will either be skipped or only a few documents will be exchanged.

-Issues that Could Delay Your Divorce
+What Factors Could Delay Your Divorce?

 Some of the major issues involved in legally ending a marriage, that can delay the process, are: